apache/incubator-zipkin-b3-propagation/README.md

 The most common use of sampling is probablistic: eg, accept 0.01% of traces and deny the rest.
 Debug is the least common use case.

 # Http Encodings
 There are two encodings of B3: Single Header and Multiple Header.
 Multiple header encoding uses an `X-B3-` prefixed header per item in the trace context.
 Single header delimits the context into into a single entry named `b3`.
-When both are present, the single-header variant is preferred.
+The single-header variant takes precedence over the multiple header one when extracting fields.

 ## Multiple Headers
 B3 attributes are most commonly propagated as multiple http headers.
 All B3 headers follows the convention of `X-B3-${name}` with special-casing for flags.
-When reading headers, the first value wins.
+When extracting state headers, the first value wins.

+Note: Http headers are case-insensitive, but sometimes this encoding is used for other transports.
+When encoding in case-sensitive transports, prefer lowercase keys or the single header header encoding which is explicitly lowercase.

 ### TraceId
 The `X-B3-TraceId` header is required and is encoded as 32 or 16 lower-hex characters.
 For example, a 128-bit TraceId header might look like: `X-B3-TraceId: 463ac35c9f6413ad48485a3953bb6124`